microsoft/vscode-wiki/Extension-API-guidelines.md

 # Optional parameters (`?` vs `| undefined`)
 - For implementation, treat omitting a parameter with `?` the same as explicitly passing in `undefined`
-- Use `| undefined` when you want callers to always have to consider the parameter.
+- Use `| undefined` when you want callers to always have to consider the parameter
-- Use `?` when you want to allow callers to omit the parameter.
+- Use `?` when you want to allow callers to omit the parameter
 - Never use `?` and `| undefined` on a parameter.
-Instead follow the two rules above to decide which version to use .
+Instead follow the two rules above to decide which version to use
-- If adding a new parameter to an existing function, use `?` as this allows the new signature to be backwards compatible with the old version.
+- If adding a new parameter to an existing function, use `?` as this allows the new signature to be backwards compatible with the old version
 - Do not add an overload to add an optional parameter to the end of the function.
-Instead use `?`.
+Instead use `?`

 # Optional properties (`?` vs `| undefined`)